kfix/CopeTube/README.md

 ![excerpt](/french_cylinders.png?raw=true)

 ## Hacking
-Uses [Vue.js](https://vuejs.org/) framework for pseudo-reactiveness
-TODO:
-* try [Svelte](https://svelte.dev) compiler [(??)](https://gist.github.com/Rich-Harris/0f910048478c2a6505d1c32185b61934) for faster reactiveness
+* Uses [Svelte](https://svelte.dev) compiler for UI reactiveness
+* Uses [vite](https://vitejs.dev) for webpacking and dev (`make run-dev`)

+## Ideas for future
-* make modeling components [Observable](https://github.com/observablehq) so we can run full bike-build worksheets
+* make modeling components finer grained so they can be used as instanciated within cells of an [Observable](https://github.com/observablehq) [Notebook](https://github.com/gzuidhof/starboard-notebook)
+  * would allow an ad-hoc means of persisting and tweaking full build worksheets of (bikes or other tubed things)
+* 3d joint-modeling component for a richer preview?
+* GUI for laying out a [basic "Nine Tubes" road bike frame](https://github.com/occamsshavingkit/Bike-Draw)
-* take cues from [JS.Sketcher](https://github.com/xibyte/jsketcher) for a studio app?
+  * take cues from [JS.Sketcher](https://github.com/xibyte/jsketcher) for the UX?

 [Icon](http://www.clker.com/clipart-pipe.html) by Johnna Scott.